 The showing of the movie or video is directly related and of material assistance to the curriculum and lesson objectives;

-The movie being used is a legitimate copy, not taped from a legitimate copy or taped from television;
+The movie being used is a legitimate copy;

+The showing complies with Policy 2150 and Procedure 2150P;

-Recorded Programs from Network and Cable Television: Teachers may only show programs recorded off-air from network and cable television channels, according to the following guidelines:
+Recorded Programs from Network and Cable Television: Teachers may only show programs recorded off-air from network and cable television channels, in a manner that complies with federal copyright law and administrative rules;

-Educators desiring to show television programs for instructional purposes should request the school library/media specialist record the program at school with school recording facilities;

-A television program that is recorded off-air may be retained for 45 consecutive calendar days after the date of the recording.
-At the conclusion of this 45 day retention period, the recording must be destroyed or erased;

-During the first ten consecutive school days of the 45 day period the recording may be used once by individual teachers in classrooms or similar places devoted to instruction, in the course of relevant teaching activities.
-The teacher may show the program again only once within this ten school day period when instructional reinforcement is necessary;

-Teachers and other school officials who show television programs for entertainment purposes violate this policy as well as federal copyright law;

-After the first ten consecutive days, off-air recordings may be used up to the end of the 45 calendar day retention period only for teacher evaluation purposes, such as to determine whether or not to include a broadcast program in the teaching curriculum, and may not be shown in the schools to students or for other non-evaluation purposes;

-Copies may be made from an off-air recording as necessary to meet the legitimate needs of teachers.
-However, all copies are subject to the provisions of this policy and must include the copyright notice on the broadcast program as recorded; and

-Off-air recordings need not be used in their entirety, but recorded programs may not be altered from their original content nor may they be physically or electronically merged to constitute teaching anthologies.

 Other Organizations Using School Facilities

 In the event any outside organizations use a school facility and wish to show movies, videos, or other audiovisual materials, it is only legally permitted if {{School_Name}} itself has a Public Performance Site License from Movie Licensing USA.
 Charter Schools without such a license can be held liable if an outside organization involves them in copyright infringement by permitting movies, videos, or audiovisual materials to be used in a School facility.
-Once licensed, the School may exhibit movies copyrighted by the studios so long as they are secured from a legal source such as a video rental store, school library, or a personal collection.
+Once licensed, the School may exhibit movies copyrighted by the studios so long as they are secured from a legal source such as a video rental service, school library, media center, or a personal collection.

+Cross Reference: 2150 Copyright

+2150P Copyright Compliance

 Legal Reference: 17 U.S.C. § 110 Limitations on Exclusive Rights: Exemption of Certain Performances and Displays

 Policy History: